Students Aren’t Products: How We Think About Education

 Education is, of course, different, where failure is tragic.
 An immediate problem is that, unlike business who can always point to the mother of all bottom lines, profit, education lacks such a simple barometer.
 We, as a nation, cannot agree on what it means to successfully educate a child, only that whatever criteria we could surmise would likely verify our collective failure.

 This is a point that cannot be overstated.
-While Common Core standards are a step towards homogenizing and aligning what is done state by state, thus allowing for the potential of a common measurement for success, one of the very few clear truths is that the traditional multiple-choice and short answer standardized testing model is woefully inadequate at measuring learning.
+While common academic standards are a step towards homogenizing and aligning what is done state by state, thus allowing for the potential of a common measurement for success, one of the very few clear truths is that the traditional multiple-choice and short answer standardized testing model is woefully inadequate at measuring learning.
 Comparing again our national pastimes of free enterprise, public education, and even civil rights (forget baseball), while American business thrives on brand, our public education lacks it, and this may be more damaging than it’d seem.

 As a nation we love brand, and due to its ubiquity we are culturally accustomed to its use and application.
 It clarifies, oversells, connects, and soothes.
 We come to expect and even require it, using it to evaluate with and without thought.
 What the concept of brand offers is commonness–a socially agreed contract in terms of visuals, value-system, history, and other requisite identities that foster evaluation, thus (hopefully) moving us all to the same page.